San Francisco, Marin, and Oakland, CA

 Tongue or Lip-Tie Release

 If it is determined that tethered oral tissue is present, the restricted tissue must be released in order to stop the ongoing symptoms and long-term health effects.
-Using a state-of-the-art dental laser, specialists at Glen Park Dental can easily release the tissue, which will allow for proper movement of the tongue or lip.
+Dr. Dickerson can release the tissue, which will allow for proper movement of the tongue or lip.
 For infants, the release takes only seconds and can usually be done without using any anesthetic.
 Most babies learn to latch properly after their tongue-tie release.

-For adults, a tongue-tie release is still a viable treatment option.
-However, in any case of a tongue or lip-tie release, we will usually follow up with a series of exercises known as myofunctional therapy.
+For adults, a tongue-tie release is also a viable and beneficial treatment option.
+However, in any case of a tongue or lip-tie release, we recommend our patients start and follow up with a series of exercises known as myofunctional therapy.
 This helps to retrain the oral muscles on how to work properly and to correct any negative oral behaviors that you have adapted to throughout the years.

-The best way to determine if you or someone that you love has tethered oral tissue is to seek the consultation of a certified myofunctional therapist in San Francisco such as the ones on staff at Glen Park Dental.
-To learn more or to schedule a consultation, please contact our office by calling (415) 585-1500.
+The best way to determine if you or someone that you love has tethered oral tissue is to come in for a consultation with Dr. Dickerson.
+To learn more or to schedule a consultation, please contact our office by calling (415) 799-3900.

 Glen Park Dental is proud to serve the oral health needs of patients in Marin, Oakland, and San Francisco, California.